 Sue Whiting (Australian)

-Sue Whiting is a children's book author, editor and publisher.
-She has written books for all ages, including the bestselling Missing, the award-winning A Swim in the Sea and the Children’s Book Council of Australia Notable Books, Platypus, Get a Grip, Cooper Jones and Beware the Deep Dark Forest.
+Sue Whiting is a children's book author and editor.
+She has written books for all ages, including the bestselling Missing, the award-winning A Swim in the Sea and the Children’s Book Council of Australia Notable Books, Platypus, Get a Grip Cooper Jones and Beware the Deep Dark Forest.
 Sue latest books are The Book of Chance a suspenseful mystery novel for readers 10+, and the picture book, Good Question.
 As a schools' performer, Sue has informed, inspired and entertained thousands of kids across the country.